-Removing Old Caulk From the Tub or Sink
+How to Remove Old Caulk From a Tub, Shower, or Sink

 - Chemical caulk remover

-- Squeeze remover onto the old caulk making sure to cover the old caulk completely.
+Squeeze chemical remover onto the old caulk bead, so the caulk is covered completely.

-- Let set as directed by the product's label instructions.
+Let the caulk remover sit on the caulk as directed by the manufacturer's instructions.
 Some users report that it helps to allow the product to set overnight for maximum effectiveness.

-These tools can be... used by themselves with patience, but they are also great as the second step after applying chemical caulk remover.
+Caulk removal tools can be used by themselves, but they are also great as the second step after applying chemical caulk remover.